How to Design a Watermark for Images Step by Step

 3. With “Layer 0” selected (you should only have this one layer) choose the Magic Wand tool from the left palette and click anywhere on your design.
-When done correctly the “marching ants” should be surrounding the perimeter of your design (but NOT the perimeter of the background layout)
+When done correctly the “marching ants” should be surrounding the perimeter of your design, (but NOT the perimeter of the background layout)

 4. From here you can choose different color options….Many people stick with white, but you can opt for a light shade of pretty much anything.
 Here I have applied a pastel gradient.

-5. Adjust the opacity of the design by dragging the slider bar until you reach the desired level…the more you can see of the checkerboard background pattern the lighter you’re going.
+5. Adjust the opacity of the design by dragging the slider bar until you reach the desired level…the more you can see of the checkerboard background pattern, the lighter you’re going.
 I am using about 75%.

-6. Save your finished design as a PNG file..voila!
-Add watermark to picture using the “import” command – you can modify its size if you want or rotate it sideways.
+7. To add your watermark to your picture, you can do so using the “import” command – you can modify its size if you want or rotate it sideways.
 Always keep it close by your main picture files; if you have a big portfolio this will save you time.

 Well, that’s pretty much how it’s done – you create your watermark once and apply it to each image by just a simple import or drag and drop, depending on whatever platform you’re working in.
 A great time-save right?